| Trip Code: | GHT18 |

 Day 26: The groups drive to Pokhara

-Day 01:- Kathmandu to Pokhara (914m.):- Drive from Kathmandu to Pokhara (914m.) which takes about six hours.
-You depart early morning at 7 o’clock for the six hours drive by tourist deluxe bus to Pokhara (915m,), 200 kilometers west of Kathmandu.
+Day 01: Kathmandu to Pokhara (914m): Drive from Kathmandu to Pokhara (914m.) which takes about six hours.
+You depart early morning at 7 o’clock for the six-hour drive by tourist deluxe bus to Pokhara (915m,), 200 kilometers west of Kathmandu.
 As you climb out of the Kathmandu valley, only to quickly descend again to the Trisuli River, you follow upstream to its junction with the Marsyangdi River.
 You follow the Marsyandi gently up through heavily terraced fields and small hill towns to the Seti River that takes you directly into Pokhara.
-Having pleasant weather, Pokhara is tourist’s paradise full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhist and Hindus along with mountains.
+Having pleasant weather, Pokhara is a tourist’s paradise full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhists and Hindus, andmountains.
 You can observe views to the north across the hills and Phewa Tal (lake) to the white peaks of the Annapurna and Dhaulagiri ranges.
 This drive will take most of the morning, leaving much of the afternoon to fall in love with its beauty.
-You can also fly from Kathmandu to Pokhara which takes about 25 minutes.
+You can also fly from Kathmandu to Pokhara, which takes about 25 minutes.

-Day 03:- The route goes downhill in the morning to the village called sallyan.
+Day 03: The route goes downhill in the morning to the village called sallyan.
 We have Lunch here.
-After lunch, we the trekking trail descend the Kodi River called Dobila and then to a place near kusma bazaar for camp (Walking time 7 hours)
+After lunch, we the trekking trail to the Kodi River called Dobila and then to a place near kusma bazaar for camp (Walking time 7 hours)

 Day 04:- After lunch an easy hike along with the Kaligandaki River art a place called Kathe Dobvan.
 The afternoons walk to Benighat for evening camp.
 “Ghat” in Nepali means a confluence of Two River.
 In this case, Benighat is the place where the Kali Gandaki and Myagdi rivers meet.
 (Walking time 7 hours)